 There are plans for the 2016/17 S1s to have a trip to France in S2.

 Sports trips take place every three years and are for S4-S6.
-These tours are part funded by families and part by fundraising activities and may cost approximately £2,000 per pupil.
-Previous tours have been to Canada, Australia and South Africa and involve students helping the local community as well as playing matches against local teams.
-The next such tour will be a hockey/rugby tour to Sri Lanka in summer 2019 for the pupils who will be in S4-S6 at that stage.
-Therefore your child may have the opportunity of a sports tour in 2022!
+These tours are part funded by families and by fundraising activities and may cost approximately £2,000 per pupil.
+Previous tours have been to Australia and South Africa and involve students helping the local community as well as playing against local teams.
+The next such tour will be a hockey/rugby tour to Sri Lanka (summer 2019) for pupils in S4-S6 at that stage.
+Your child may have the opportunity of a sports tour in 2022!

 One key difference from primary school is that trips are generally not for the entire year group, as it is impractical to take a group of 150 pupils, with impacts on staffing and cost.
 Some trips can be first come first served or can be optional which gives a different feel for parents compared with primary school, and greatly relies on information making its way out of schoolbags!